wouterpeere/GHEtool/README.md

   Screenshot of the GUI.
 </p>

-## Functionalities
-GHEtool offers functionalities of value to all different disciplines working with borefields.
-The features are available both in the code environment and in the GUI.
-These features are:
-* Sizing the borefield (i.e. calculating the required depth) for a given injection and extraction load for the borefield (two sizing methods are available).
-The tool can work with monthly and hourly load profiles
-* Finding the optimal rectangular borefield configuration for a given heating and cooling load
-* Optimising the load profile for a given heating and cooling load
-* Using dynamically calculated borehole thermal resistance (this is directly based on the code of pygfunction)
-* Calculating the temperature evolution of the ground for a given building load and borefield configuration
-* Importing heating and cooling loads from *.csv and *.xlsx files
-* Using your custom borefield configuration

-In the example and validation folder, one can find information on how to use this functionalities.

-## Precalculated data
-This tool comes with precalculated g-functions for all borefields of type nxm (for 0<n,m<21) for which the boreholes are connected in parallel.
-For these borefield configurations, the g-functions are calculated for different depth-thermal conductivity-spacing combinations.
-The ranges are:

-* Depth: 25 - 350m in increments of 25m
-* Thermal conductivity of the soil: 1 - 4 in increments of 0.5W/mk
-* Spacings (equal): 3 - 9m in increments of 1m

-Here a burial depth (D) of 4.0m is assumed even as a borehole radius of 7.5cm for all the precalculated data.

-It is possible to calculate your own dataset to your specific project based on the *pygfunction* tool and use this one in the code.

 ## Requirements
 This code is tested with Python 3.9 and requires the following libraries (the versions mentioned are the ones with which the code is tested)